 Why should I choose Dorsey over another school?

 Students choose Dorsey Schools over other Career Training Schools for a variety of reasons.
 You can learn more by visiting The Dorsey Difference page.

 Which Dorsey campuses offer the Patient Care Technician program?

-The Patient Care Technician program is offered at the following Dorsey Schools campus locations: Dearborn, MI; Farmington Hills, MI*; Madison Heights, MI; Roseville, MI; Southgate, MI; Waterford-Pontiac, MI; and Wayne-Westland, MI.
+The Patient Care Technician program is offered at the following Dorsey Schools campus locations: Dearborn, MI; Farmington Hills, MI*; Madison Heights, MI; Roseville, MI; Southgate, MI; and Waterford-Pontiac, MI.

 How do I enroll?

 If you’re interested in enrolling in the Patient Care Technician program at Dorsey Schools, the first step you should take is meeting with one of our Admissions Representatives.
 You can read more about our Admissions process on our Admissions information page.

 While actual certification is not included in the curriculum of the Dorsey Schools Patient Care Technician program, graduates may go on to challenge a certification exam.
 For those who wish to challenge a certification exam, Dorsey Schools will pay the cost one time for graduates of this program to challenge a certification exam as selected by Dorsey Schools, contingent upon the graduate meeting Dorsey Schools exam preparation requirements.